Young Couple Wearing Blue Shirts with White Sublimation Text

 Explore the world of sublimation and printers with Subli Genius Print our comprehensive guide, for more information or a step-by-step how-to guide.

-Q: Can sublimation printing produce vibrant colours despite the challenge with white?
-A: Yes, it is known for producing vibrant and long-lasting colours.
-By leveraging the right materials, techniques, and printer settings, you can achieve vivid and high-quality prints even without the ability to print white directly.
+It is well-known for producing vibrant and lasting colors.
+With the right materials, techniques, and printer settings, you can produce vivid and high-quality prints even if you can’t print white directly.

 Further Reading